From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Related Works

-\textbf{Manifolds and Latent Representations of Policies.}~~The idea of employing generative models to learn a compressed representation of the policy space has received some recent attentions, and~\citet{rakicevic2021policy} hypothesized that there might be a low-dimensional manifold embedded in the policy parameter space, even if they did not characterize it formally.~\citet{chang2019agent} trains a Variational AE to reconstruct the weights of pre-trained expert policies in order to learn expert-agent embeddings and analyzing the latent structure of the solution space.
+\textbf{Policy Manifold and Quality Diversity.}~~The idea of employing generative models to learn a compressed representation of the policy space has received some recent attention outside of the Weight Space Learning field.~\citet{rakicevic2021policy} hypothesized that there might be a low-dimensional manifold embedded in the policy parameter space, even if they did not characterize it formally.~\citet{chang2019agent} trains a Variational AE to reconstruct the weights of pre-trained expert policies to learn expert-agent embeddings and analyze the latent structure of the solution space.
 A similar architecture has also been applied in the field of Quality Diversity, either to improve the sample efficiency of diversity-based search~\citet{rakicevic2021policy} or to distill a large policy archive into a compact generative model ~\citep{hegde2023generating}.
 Notably, all the methods above employ VAE architectures with a \emph{parameter-reconstruction loss}, which allows only moderate compression ratios of up to $19:1$~\citep{hegde2023generating}.
-In comparison, this paper introduces a fully unsupervised pipeline that focuses on compressing a behavioral loss, intending to provide a compact space for latent policy optimization \emph{as well} while retaining way stronger compression abilities.
+In comparison, this paper introduces a fully unsupervised pipeline that focuses on compressing a behavioral loss, intending to provide a compact space for latent policy optimization \emph{as well} while retaining greater compression abilities.

 \textbf{Policy Optimization.}~~First-order methods have been extensively employed to address PO~\citep{peters2008reinforcement, lillicrap2015continuous} as well as natural gradients~\citep{kakade2001natural} and trust-region methods~\citep{schulman2017proximal}.
-Yet in this work, we built over the long tradition of PGPE Algorithms~\citep{sehnke2008policy, ruckstiess2010exploring, miyamae2010natural,montenegro2024learning}, as their hard scalability to large parameter spaces is notoriously a blocking factor.
+Yet in this work, we built on the long tradition of PGPE Algorithms~\citep{sehnke2008policy, ruckstiess2010exploring, miyamae2010natural,montenegro2024learning}, as their hard scalability to large parameter spaces is notoriously a blocking factor.
 Finally, we notice that~\citet{rakicevic2021policy} indeed proposed a method to optimize the diversity of the policies by taking into account the Jacobian of the decoder in a VAE architecture.